If you’ve recently added a lawn, you may be waiting on sod taking root. What is the process? How long does it really take?

 Give It Time

 Once installed, the sod will take root within 10-14 days.
 During this early phase, however, the roots are shallow and fragile.
 Continue to water regularly throughout the first month after installation.
 Over time, you can water less frequently but more deeply to help encourage deeper root growth.
 Fully established roots typically occur after 30 to 45 days.
-It’s important during this entire first 4-5 weeks to stay off the grass.
+It’s important during the first two weeks to stay off the grass.
 Foot traffic, pets, and lawnmowers can all cause stress to the young plants and disrupt their growth.
 Cutting the grass too early can also cause undue stress, so it’s best to wait at least a week before mowing for the first time.
 Make sure the mower is set to the highest possible height so that the grass isn’t clipped too close to the root.

 Contact Monarch Sod